This policy was last updated on 8/23/2023.

 You can prevent the installation of such a cookie (i) by a respective setting of your browser that blocks the installation of third party cookies, (ii) by deactivating the interest-related advertising under https://adssettings.google.com/authenticated, (iii) generally blocking cookies under https://support.google.com/ads/answer/7395996 or (iv) by deselecting the option for tracking cookies via the Springer Nature cookie preference centre.

-For statistical analyses we use the web analytics Google Analytics to collect information about the use of this site.
+For statistical analyses we use web analytics services such as Google Analytics, to collect information about the use of this site.

 General tracking information